SaudAltamimi/dend_data_modeling_with_postgres/README.md

 # Project: Data Modeling with Postgres
-One of the udacity data engineering nano-degree projects, where we need to implement a simple ETL (OLAP data modeling) to simplify the analysing the required data for the business.
+One of the udacity data engineering nano-degree projects, where we need to implement a simple ETL (OLAP data modeling) to simplify analysing the required data for the business.

 ---
 ## Raw data